-- 3. Probe (instant read) thermometers must be provided and are to be used to check internal temperatures of hazardous foods during preparation and storage. - provide a supply of single use alcohol swabs to clean and sanitize the stem of the probe thermometer between uses. - 4.
-Foods must be cooked to the final internal cooking temperatures listed in the table below.
+- 3. Probe thermometers must be provided and used to check internal temperatures of hazardous foods during preparation and storage. - Provide a supply of single use alcohol swabs to clean and sanitize the stem of the probe thermometer between uses. - Foods must be cooked to the final internal cooking temperatures in the table below.